Collection: Dietrich Bonhoeffer

 He was hanged in the concentration camp at Flossenbürg on April 9, 1945, one of four members of his immediate family to die at the hands of the Nazi regime for their participation in the small Protestant resistance movement.
 The letters he wrote during these final two years of his life were posthumously published by his student and friend, Eberhard Bethge, as Letters and Papers from Prison.
 His correspondence with his fiancé, Maria von Wedermeyer, has been published as Love Letters from Cell92.

-—Excerpts from “Brief Biography of Dietrich Bonhoeffer"
+"Excerpts from "Brief Biography of Dietrich Bonhoeffer"